huggingface/nanotron/docs/nanoset.md

 <pre>
 torchrun --nproc-per-node 16 tools/preprocess_data.py \
-       --input data/my_corpus.json \
+       --input HuggingFaceH4/testing_alpaca_small \
+       --split train \
+       --column completion \
-       --output-prefix data/processed-datasets/my-llama2-dataset \
+       --output-prefix datasets/testing_alpaca_small \
        --tokenizer-name-or-path meta-llama/Llama-2-7b-hf
 </pre>

+The `--input` dataset can be either a Hugging Face Dataset from the Hub or a `.json` file.
+The processed dataset will be stored in *`--output-prefix`_input_ids.npy*.
 In `--tokenizer-name-or-path`, we will have to specify a tokenizer in the same way as we do when using `AutoTokenizers.from_pretrained(...)`.

 The output will be one file named, in this case, `my-llama2-dataset_input_ids.npy`.
 We will then have to specify this file in the `dataset_path` field in the config file.